johnwidno/DataScience-Projet-Phase_2/README.md

 # Summary
 Business Movie Summary
 Grouping by Genres
-• Drama
+- Drama
-• Action
+- Action
-• Adventure
+- Adventure
-• Comedy
+- Comedy
  The most successful genres (production_budget and worldwide_gross
-• Action
+- Action
-• Adventure
+- Adventure
-• Drama,
+- Drama
-• comedy
+- comedy
-• Thriller
+- Thriller
 Based on the Production Budget and Aorldwide Gross , we recommend producing Movie such as the movies below.